zdu-strong/transparent-republic/README.md

 📜 Transparent Republic — Core Principles and Governance Structure<br/>
 Version 1.1 — Built on Clarity, Freedom, and Gentle Power<br/>

-The Transparent Republic is a post-democratic governance model that replaces centralized human authority with transparent, decentralized, and accountable institutions.
-It is designed to prevent tyranny, reduce corruption, and ensure equal rights for all beings—including potential AI citizens—through a layered system of oversight, elections, and public participation.<br/>

 🌐 Preamble<br/>